Foulness Island: Development

 The Broomway provided the main access to Foulness for centuries.
 It is an ancient track, which starts at Wakering Stairs, and runs for 6 mi along the Maplin Sands, some 440 yd from the present shoreline.
 The seaward side of the track was defined by bunches of twigs and sticks, shaped like upside-down besom brooms or fire-brooms, which are buried in the sands.
 Six headways run from the track to the shore, giving access to local farms.
 The track was extremely dangerous in misty weather, as the incoming tide floods across the sands at high speed, and the water forms whirlpools because of flows from the River Crouch and River Roach.
 Under such conditions, the direction of the shore cannot be determined, and the parish registers record the burials of many people who were drowned.

 The island was also served by ferries, which carried fresh water as well as people.
 The carriage of water is mentioned in the accounts kept by the bailiffs in 1420, 1424 and 1486.
 By the middle of the 19th century, ferries ran to Burnham-on-Crouch, Potton Island and Wallasea Island.
 There was initially no source of fresh water on the island apart from any rainwater that could be collected.
 In 1725, it was thought that there might be water below the island, and a well was constructed on Great Shelford Marsh.
 It reached a depth of 92 ft, but no water was found.
 At the end of the 1700s, Francis Bannester, who owned Rushley Island nearby, attempted to find water by boring, but again failed to do so.
 However, his son, also called Francis, persisted and found fresh water some 500 ft below Rushley in 1828.
 Just six years later, there were more than 20 such springs scattered through the six islands of which Foulness is one, and fourteen farms on the island had their own wells by 1889.

-Official Secrets Acts 1911 to 1939 warning sign, taken in 1988.
+Official Secrets Acts 1911 to 1939 warning sign, in 1988.

 Evidence for housing comes from the census returns.
 In 1801, 396 people lived in 43 houses, which gives an average occupancy of 9.2 people.
 This had increased to 9.8 in 1811, when 450 people occupied 46 houses.
 Ownership of the manor was inherited by George Finch in 1826, who took his responsibilities seriously, and set about improving the island by building brick houses for his tenants.
 Five years later, 630 people lived in 78 houses, and by 1851, 109 dwellings housed 640 people, with average occupancy down to 5.9 people.
 Population peaked at 754 in the census of 1871, but has steadily declined since.